Terms & Conditions

 In order to comply with The RCVS Regulations, we cannot supply medication on prescription without first seeing the animal.
 Repeat prescriptions can only be given if the animal is under the actual care and attention of the attending Veterinary surgeon, and we reserve the right in certain circumstances to re-examine the animal again before prescribing.

 It is your responsibility to submit claims to your insurer and to be reimbursed by them; however we will provide administrative assistance where necessary.
-An admin fee of £31.21 will be charged for this service.
+An admin fee of £34 will be charged for this service.
+Please see the Insurance Fact Sheet for more details.

 If you are unhappy with the treatment or progress of your horse, we can arrange for a second opinion from another Veterinary surgeon at your cost.